doczjs/docz-website/README.md

 ## Installation and usage

-Just install the dependencies, then run docz devserver to make changes!
+Just install the dependencies, then run Docz devserver to make changes!

 ```bash
 yarn install